leifos-gmbh/ILIAS/Services/MetaData/docs/api.md

 ````

 Note that adding a second value to `prepareCreateOrUpdate` would lead
-to an error.
+to an exception.
 The manipulator would try to create a second `title` element
 to hold the additional value, but this is not possible since `title`
 is unique.